Special constable (Volunteer police officer)

-Specials in London come from all walks of life – and get involved in all kinds of police work in one of the world’s most diverse cities.
-Becoming one is an experience that will enrich your daily life and see you grow in confidence and authority.
+Special constables in London come from all walks of life and get involved in all kinds of police work in one of the world’s most diverse cities.
+Becoming a Special is an experience that will enrich your life and you will unlock your potential and make a difference to the communities and people of London.

 So what happens on a typical shift?

-First and foremost, the 24-hour nature of policing London means that there's no such thing as a typical shift.
-Each time you sign on, you could find yourself involved in anything from responding to 999 emergency calls to going out on patrol, making house-to-house enquiries or presenting evidence in court.
+There is no such thing as a typical shift, you could find yourself involved in anything from responding to 999 emergency calls, to going out on patrol, making house-to-house enquiries or presenting evidence in court.

-Yes, it can be challenging – but it can be amazingly satisfying too.
-And there’s real scope to bring the skills from your day job to the frontline of policing.
+Yes, it can be challenging – but it can be extremely satisfying and rewarding too.
+Thereis real scope to utilise the skills from your day job to the frontline of policing.

 Where will you be based?

-Specials are based in each of the 32 London boroughs and are usually supervised by a number of special sergeants and a special inspector or a substantive regular police officer.
-Each borough and unit has its own unique policing challenges, reflecting the area and the people who live there.
-You will be given the opportunity to select 3 boroughs you wish to volunteer in as a special constable during the recruitment process.
-We will contact you to discuss your posting if we need you to volunteer in another area.
+Specials are present in each of the 12 Basic Command Units (BCU) across London’s 32 boroughs.
+Each BCU has its own unique policing challenges, reflecting the area and community.
+You will be given the opportunity to select 3 BCUs you wish to volunteer in as a special constable during the recruitment process.

-As a special constable you will be required to wear a full police officer uniform - this includes a helmet, radio, body armour and additional officer safety equipment (OSE) as well as carrying handcuffs.
+As a special constable you will be required to wear full police officer uniform - this includes a helmet, radio, body worn camera, body armour and additional officer safety equipment.

 Specials can apply for criminal injuries compensation for injuries received on duty in the same way as regular officers.